How To Cope With A Lack Of Empathy From Your Spouse

-If this is your situation, trying to get your spouse to show more empathy is an exercise in futility.
+If this is your situation, trying to get your partner to show more empathy is an exercise in futility.

-- When you need emotional support and empathy, don't continue trying to make your spouse understand you or offer you the compassion you require.
-Your spouse's continued selfishness will only make you feel worse and undermine your self-esteem.
+- When you need emotional support and empathy, don't continue trying to make them understand you or offer you the compassion you require.
+Your partner's continued selfishness will only make you feel worse and undermine your self-esteem.

 - Develop or strengthen your friendships and relationships with other adult family members.
 Find a few people with whom you feel safe to share your inner feelings — those who have shown empathy in the past.
 Be sure to reciprocate when they need you and your understanding and support.

 - Find a caring, supportive therapist who can be there for you during really difficult or painful times.
 Your friends and family can't provide all of your emotional support, and since your spouse or partner is emotionally unavailable, you will need someone who can fill in when you feel overwhelmed.

 - Practice self-compassion by paying attention to your own suffering and pain and offering yourself love and kindness.
 Mentally step outside of yourself, as though you were your own best friend or loving spouse, and give yourself the empathy you would offer others.